Pakistan HEC-QMUL PhD Scholarships

 - You should first apply to the HEC Pakistan.

 Their schemes have several calls for applications throughout the year, so please check their website for the details of the dates and subject criteria for each call.
-We are happy to support candidates with their research proposals and interested applicants should contact the relevant school.
-Full details of these criteria and the application process are available on the HEC website

 - If you are shortlisted by HEC, you should then apply to QMUL online for admission onto a PhD programme.
 Full details of how to apply are available online.
 Candidates are advised to contact potential supervisors via email before submitting an online application.
 This will enhance your chances of selection.